 NZASA recognises that practitioner needs vary from one person to another.
-It therefore offers a variety of membership types so you can choose what suits you best:
+It therefore offers two membership types.:

 All applicants must fill in the Application form.
 Fees are detailed on the above membership option pages and in the application form.